Elements of Assault

 Whether an act would create apprehension in the mind of a reasonable person varies depending upon the circumstances.
 For example, it may take less to create apprehension in the mind of a child than an adult.
 Moreover, if a victim is unaware of the threat of harm, no assault has occurred.
 An assailant who points a gun at a sleeping person has not committed an assault.
 Finally, the threat must be imminent, meaning impending or about to occur.
 Threatening to kill someone at a later date would not constitute an assault.

-If you have or are considering filing a claim for assault, it may confusing knowing where to begin -- especially if the incident also resulted in criminal assault charges.
-An experienced personal injury attorney can identity the elements of assault and provide legal guidance.
-Speak with an attorney today, at no cost to you.
+If you have or are considering filing a claim for assault, it may be confusing knowing where to begin -- especially if the incident also resulted in criminal assault charges.
+An experienced attorney can identity the elements of assault and provide legal guidance.
+Speak with a personal injury attorney today.